Vessel with a Large Opening

 A Collection of Unusual Design Features

 This sample vessel is not modeled after a real vessel.
-It is a collection of difficult design features and obscure code requirements: large nozzles, swing bolt covers, cone discontinuities, use of bar stock for nozzles (code case 2148) and the use of sanitary ferrules in vessels.
+It is a collection of difficult design features and seldom used code requirements: large nozzles, swing bolt covers, cone discontinuities, use of bar stock for nozzles (code case 2148) and the use of sanitary ferrules in vessels.
 Refer to the calculation sets for more details.

 The swing bolt cover is analyzed as an appendix 2 flange.
 The bolt circle is outside of the flange, which is a length of increased wall thickness pipe.
 The bolt loads try to twist the pipe inside out – the Appendix 2 calculations check for this.
 Additional calculations are run for the attachment lug weld and shear pin stress.
 Flange C is also a custom flange calculated to Appendix 2.